List of Marvel Comics characters: D: Dragon of the Moon

 The Dragon of the Moon is a character appearing in American comic books published by Marvel Comics.
 It first appeared in The Defenders #138–139 (December 1984 – January 1985), and was created by Peter B. Gillis and Don Perlin.
 The Dragon of the Moon is a malevolent entity that has been a foe of both the Defenders and the Eternals.

 The Dragon's exact origins are unrevealed, however it does claim to know some of the Elders of the Universe.
 It has claimed to kill the inhabitants of Titan before the Eternals inhabited it.
 It has also claimed that the Lords of Light once took away his freedom.
 It has visited the Earth several times.
 The first time, it tried to take over the Earth, but was apparently repulsed by the Eternal known as Interloper.
 The Dragon of the Moon possesses control over massive amounts of cosmic and mystical forces, presumably on at least a global scale.
 It is immortal.
-Its strength is increased on the mortal plane as the host of the Dragon of the Moon succumbs further and further to the Dragon's influence.
+Its strength is increased on the mortal plane as the host of the Dragon of the Moon succumbs to the Dragon's influence.

 Dragonfly

 Dragonfly is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in X-Men #94–95 (August–October 1975), and was created by Chris Claremont and Len Wein.

 Veronica Dultry is endowed with superhuman powers by Maggia scientists to serve the crime lord Count Nefaria as a member of the original Ani-Men.
 The Ani-Men take control of the NORAD base at Mount Valhalla, but are defeated by the X-Men, and imprisoned in the mutant research complex at Muir Island.
 She escapes shortly after when Erik the Red breaks into the complex.

 She is later abducted by the alien the Stranger to his laboratory world, where she and other abductees are manipulated by the Overmind into battling Quasar.
 After she returns to Earth, she mutates further due to the Stranger's experiments, but Ant-Man aids her in returning to her normal appearance.

-Dragonfly later joins Superia's Femizons and battles Captain America and Paladin.
-Dragonfly and several other former Femizons battle Captain America again during an A.I.M. weapons demonstration.

 Much later, Dragonfly is invited to join the Crimson Cowl's Masters of Evil, where she battles the Thunderbolts.
 They are defeated and sent to prison.

-In new battle armor, she is sent to attack Jackie Dio alongside several other criminals.
-Dio quickly defeats the villains by blowing up the building they were in.

 During the "Secret Empire" storyline, Dragonfly is recruited by Baron Helmut Zemo to join the Army of Evil.

-During the "Hunted" storyline, Dragonfly is among the animal-themed characters who are captured by the Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.